6 things that can go wrong with Super Top-up Health Insurance

-Drop a question on our forum - and get an answer from an expert in 6-8 hours - for free!
+Drop a question on the Beshak Insurance Forum - and get an answer from an expert in 6-8 hours - for free!

 - Super Top-ups are one of the most cost-effective ways to get a large sum assured, for your health insurance plan

 - But, you should carefully evaluate all the benefits and limitations before purchasing this extension